-Marcela Jofré is the Project Assistant for the Human Rights and Justice Team at Harm Reduction International (HRI), providing support to the team’s different projects.
+Marcela Jofré is an Analyst with the Human Rights and Justice Team at Harm Reduction International (HRI), working across projects.

 Marcela is a criminal lawyer with over four years of experience in criminal and strategic litigation in Chile.